threadi/downloadlist/readme.txt

 1. Upload "download-list-block-with-icons" to the "/wp-content/plugins/" directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Add the Download List Block to the post or page where you want to show the downloadlist.
 Choose the file(s) you wish to present.

-== Upgrade Notice ==

-There is nothing else to consider when updating this plugin.

 == Frequently Asked Questions ==